elmahdy-intake37/notes/README.md

  _if co. working as centralize we will push to master direct_

+##update
+`git add . v/s git add *

+add * adds all the files in the current directory, and stages them for a commit, except the ones that begin with a dot.
+Files beginning with a . are hidden for add *n.
+On the other hand, git add . will add all the files, folders, sub-folders to the staging area along with the ones that begin with a ‘.’ .
+I also read that * is not a part of git.
+It is a wildcard, interpreted by the shell. * expands to all the files in the current directory.
+However, add . refers to the current directory itself and git add . will add all the files in that directory, including the files beginning with a dot.`

 `Thank You, if anyone need anything don't be hesitated to send me anytime`